Antonina (wife of Belisarius): Interpretation

 Lynda Garland has noted that our main source for both Antonina and Theodora is Procopius.
 He served as the secretary and legal adviser of Belisarius from 527 and 540.
 He then went on to become a member of the Byzantine Senate.
 He must have known Antonina intimately and his position would allow him to chronicle the activities of both women.
 In fact, his Secret History seems to have started with Antonina as his main target.
 The initial chapters focus on Antonina.
 Only later chapters start targeting Theodora and Justinian.

 There are certainly facts underlying Procopius' account.
 But the most extravagant details of the debaucheries of the women, arguably follow a tradition of invective writings against "wicked women".
 Antonina's talent for intrigue can be seen in her role in the downfalls of Pope Silverius and John the Cappadocian.
 She succeeded in making Silverius appear a pro-Gothic traitor and implicated John "in a conspiracy to gain the throne".
 Procopius here reveals his own inside knowledge of events and personalities.
 The background of Antonina can be guessed to match that of Theodora and their friendship might predate their rise to power.

 Procopius in several chapters argues that Antonina was "skilful in magic", an account not taken seriously by later historians.
 James Evans examines what we know of Antonina and what remains uncertain.

-Antonina's mother was probably not an actress, but rather a stripper.
 We have little or no information on the early life of Antonina.
 She might have been part of the demimonde involved in the theater of her age.
 We can not be certain how and when Antonina and Theodora met.
 Theodora could have initially recruited her as an agent and informer.
 While their relationship was durable enough, Evans points that it was an "uneven relationship".

 We do not know when or how Antonina and Belisarius met.
 Theodora might have a hand in introducing her friend to the young guardsman.
 The Augusta could then have helped push Belisarius to a command position, which would explain the rapid rise of Belisarius.
 Antonina certainly served as the intermediary between Belisarius and Theodora in later stages.
 Antonina was no longer young at the time of her marriage, though her having several children could be no more than rumour.
 The best attested child is arguably Photius, who gained a reputation for cruelty when suppressing the Samaritan Revolts (550s–570s).